ivarsaris/PoolDrillz-MS2/README.md

 I found it was easy to submit wrong information in the add exercise form.
 I implemented some defensive design in order to avoid this as much as possible.
 For example, I added a date picker, so the date format is always correct.
 This also ensures that the real latest added exercise is displayed on the statistics page.
 When a user enters a name that's less than 3 or more than 30 characters, the add exercise page is reloaded with a warning message.
-The same goes if the user doesn't add a description, dificulty level, or skill type.
+The same goes if the user doesn't add a description, difficulty level, or skill type.

 When a user clicks the delete button on the editexercise page, a pop up appears asking the user to confirm the deleting of the exercise.
 I did this to ensure no exercises are deleted by accident.